01 Getting Started

 05 Using the Project Style Panel

-We recommend that you start customizing your projects using Project Styling, this will ensure a uniform look and feel is applied to your whole project.
-For example, setting the font style and color.
+We recommend that you start customizing your projects using Project Styling.
+This will ensure a uniform look and feel is applied to your whole project, such as setting the font style and color.

 06 Common Use Cases

-There are a number of common uses for Project styling.
-These use cases demonstrate that setting certain project-wide styles can give your project greater uniformity in terms of look and feel: Setting a font family for the entire project.
-Setting the input field group style.
-Setting the text type colors and sizes.
-Setting the general look of a power table (header style, row style, icons style).
-Setting the style of commonly used modals such as information or confirmation modals.
+There are several common uses for Project styling.
+These use cases demonstrate that setting certain project-wide styles can give your project greater uniformity in terms of look and feel: Setting a font family for the entire project and setting the input field group style and setting the text type colors and sizes and setting the general look of a power table (header style, row style, icons style) and setting the style of commonly used modals, such as information or confirmation modals.

 07 Got Feedback?